Dhruv-Singhal-981/ITC-Hotels-Analysis/README.md

 *Insight 2 — Presidential Suites account for 70% of the top 10 revenue bookings.*
 Sorting all bookings by Net Revenue and isolating the top 10 shows Presidential Suites dominate.
 This confirms that ultra-premium inventory has a strong and consistent willingness-to-pay with no signs of being oversupplied.

-*Insight 3 — Revenue distribution is positively skewed, making averages unreliable at the portfolio level.*
-Mean (₹49,716) sits notably above median (₹42,477), and a high standard deviation reflects the wide gap between modest short stays and multi-night premium bookings in the same dataset.
-Revenue analysis is only meaningful at the segment level — by category and room type — not at the portfolio level.